What is the Highway Use Fee?

 You pay the HUF if you register a:

-- Vehicle manufactured in a year in which the average combined miles-per-gallon (MPG) rating for all of the vehicles produced in that year is 25 MPG or greater
+- Vehicle made in a year in which the average combined MPG rating for all vehicles produced in that year is 25 MPG or greater

 Who is exempt?